With Your Help, Liat, Noam and Eitan May See Israel’s 70th birthday!

 Every dollar extends these children’s life, giving them chance for more time and more hope to beat this disease.

-Open your hearts today so that they all can spend Passover together next year and for years to come.
+Open your hearts today so that they all can spend family holidays together next year and for years to come.
 Donate today.
 Thank you!